Reduce Commercial Laundry Water Costs in Australia

 Heating Water Costs More Than the Water Itself

-60-70% of laundry energy costs go to heating water.
-When you recycle water, it's already warm (30-50°C), reducing gas/electric costs by 15%.
+A large share of laundry energy goes to heating water.
+When you recycle water it's already warm (around 30–50°C), so heat recovery reduces gas/electric heating by roughly 15%.
 Most facilities focus only on water savings and miss the energy component.

-✓ Solution: Recycled water retains heat, cutting gas costs $15K-$50K annually on top of water savings.
+Recycled water retains heat, cutting energy costs on top of the water savings.

 Water Prices Keep Rising (And Won't Stop)

-✓ Solution: Lock in savings now.
-Water recycling payback is 6-24 months, then you save forever.
+Lock in savings now.
+Water recycling payback is typically 6–24 months, then you save for the life of the system.

 What High Water Costs Really Mean